oracle-livelabs/oci/oci-vtaps-flow-logs/lab3/lab3.md

 ## Task 3: Update Security List

 Unlike other security lists, the default security list comes with an initial set of stateful rules, which should in most cases be changed to only allow inbound traffic from authorized subnets relevant to the region that homes that VCN or subnet.
 For this exercise we will modify the default security list to include the VTAP port UDP 4789.
 VTAP uses this port/protocol to send collected flows to the desired monitor.

+Let's begin.

 1. On the Oracle Cloud Infrastructure Console Home page, using the Navigation menu (on top left) click **Networking** and click on **Virtual cloud networks**.